Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Tractable classes that generalise acyclicity

 Hence we have established both assumptions, so the result follows by our generic proof scheme.
 Note that the number of instances of $\ForbSP{P_0}$ that need to be solved is $O(nd^2)$. \end{proof}

-Theorem~\ref{thm:P2} tells us that any pattern $P_0$ satisfying the conditions of the theorem can be used as a building block for a topological-minor tractable pattern by adding two paths of negative edges.
-The resulting topological-minor tractable patterns for all such patterns $P_0$ are shown in Figure~\ref{fig:newfromthm}.
+By~\cite[Theorem 1]{Cooper15:dam}, all sub-pattern tractable patterns $P_0$ satisfying the conditions of Theorem~\ref{thm:P2} can be reduced to sub-patterns of one of five specific patterns.
+Extending each of these to a pattern $P$ as described in Theorem~\ref{thm:P2} gives the five topological-minor tractable patterns shown in Figure~\ref{fig:newfromthm}.
 For each of these patterns $P$, the pattern shown in Figure~\ref{fig:acyclic} occurs as a sub-pattern and hence as a topological minor of $P$.
 Thus, by the transitivity of occurrence as a topological minor, each tractable class \ForbTM{P} necessarily contains all acyclic binary CSP instances.

-All of the tractable classes identified in this section rely on finding a Tutte decomposition of the constraint graph of an instance and showing that a certain pattern does not occur as a sub-pattern in any node of the decomposition.
-Since detecting whether a fixed pattern occurs as a sub-pattern can be done in polynomial time~\cite{Cohen12:pivot}, and constructing a Tutte decomposition is also polynomial-time, all the tractable classes described in this section can be identified in polynomial-time.